-A student of life, education, both formal and informal, energizes me.
-On the formal front, I have my AA in Psychology, my BA in Criminology, and my MS in E-Commerce, and I have an equally diverse post studies career history.
+As a student of life, education, both formal and informal, energizes me.
+On the formal front, I have my AA in Psychology, my BA in Criminology, and my MS in E-Commerce, and I have an equally diverse post-studies career history.
 My love of education has taken me to Southern California where I fed my love of law and learned about film.
 Next, I visited rural Florida with a stint at a Community Theatre.
-I've even spent a fair amount of time in the Hospitality Industry in Las Vegas, which unexpectedly introduced me to the construction industry.
+I've even spent a fair amount of time in the Hospitality Industry in Las Vegas, which, unexpectedly, introduced me to the construction industry.

-Through this all, I have been a professional tutor for profit and pro bono.
+Through all of this, I have been a professional tutor for profit and pro bono.
 I believe education should be available to everyone regardless of age, sex, or socio-economic status, and I utilize learning identification to impart wisdom in the most effective way possible for each student's needs.
-That magical moment when the student "gets it"...love that!
-With experience in a broad range of subjects, mathematics is the most enjoyable...and LSAT Logic Games - I'm the weirdo doing LSAT games at the tea house.
+I love that magical moment when the student "gets it."
+With experience in a broad range of subjects, mathematics is the most enjoyable for me, as well as LSAT Logic Games I'm the weirdo doing LSAT games at the tea house.

-My spare time finds me in nature for hikes and trail runs, and regularly I can be found on an obstacle course (Spartan, Tough Mudder, SISU, etc.) or doing an extreme endurance event - either racing or supporting friends.
+My spare time finds me in nature for hikes and trail runs, and I can regularly be found on an obstacle course (Spartan, Tough Mudder, SISU, etc.) or doing an extreme endurance events either racing or supporting friends.
 Life is to be learned and lived!

 10th Grade Math

 11th Grade Math